MaximEYakovlev/geometric-shapes-library/README.md

 new Circle(radius: number, eventEmitter, promisify)
 ```
 * radius: The radius of the circle.
+* eventEmitter: Instance of the class 'EventEmitter'.
+* promisify: Instance of the class 'Promisify'.

 Methods
 * getArea(): Promise<number>: Calculates the area of the circle.